The Arui: a Wonder to Behold

 The legs of the old man lying on the pavement were always in the way, but he never had the chance to chide him for it, because every time he stumbled over him, he was in a bit of a hurry trying to shake off his pursuers.
 It should be noted that the secret to mastering the craft of pickpocketry resides in having nimble fingers and in knowing how to become invisible.
 The scarf that covered the lower part of his face served the latter purpose.
 Apparently, the old man had no misgivings whatsoever about where on the pavement to plunk himself down in downtown Amman.
 He only feared that, by indulging his itch for settling in a fixed location, he would be making it easy for Ahed to find him.

 He begged on the streets for a living, a trade for which the ability to become invisible can also come in handy.
 Usually, he could be found at the groceries market with a taqiyah placed over his sunburned face when he was conked out.
-At times he also ...Read more
+At ...Read more

 The Grave